-I am a first-year PhD student cosupervised by Mickael Randour from the Effective Mathematics Team at the University of Mons (UMONS) and by Patricia Bouyer-Decitre from the Laboratoire Spécification and Vérification at the École Normale Supérieure Paris-Saclay.
-My PhD is funded by the F.R.S-FNRS.
+I am a PhD student cosupervised by Mickael Randour from the Effective Mathematics Team at the University of Mons (UMONS) and by Patricia Bouyer-Decitre from the Laboratoire Spécification and Vérification at the École Normale Supérieure Paris-Saclay.
+My PhD started in October 2019 and is funded by the F.R.S-FNRS.
 My research interests lie in the game-theoretic approach to formal verification and in hybrid models.
 Before starting my PhD, I obtained my master's degree from the University of Mons.

 PublicationsMy publications on DBLP.

 - Decisiveness of Stochastic Systems and its Application to Hybrid Models.
 Patricia Bouyer, Thomas Brihaye, Mickael Randour, Cédric Rivière, Pierre Vandenhove.
-31 pages, 2020. [arXiv]
+Eleventh International Symposium on Games, Automata, Logics, and Formal Verification (GandALF 2020), EPTCS 326, 17 pages, 2020.
+[DOI] [Extended version on arXiv]

 Attended eventsMy talks with slides.